José Luis Arrese: Post-war

 He enjoyed a return of sorts in 1956 when Franco dismissed Raimundo Fernández-Cuesta as the leader of the paramilitary Blue Shirts, although in truth the role had lost much of its importance as both the Army and the Monarchists had grown in power at the expense of the traditional Falangists.
 In attempt to regain control for the Falangists he approached Franco the following year with a new draft constitution that would enshrine totalitarianism in Spain and threatened to resign if it was denied.
 Franco however rejected the move, endorsing a much more pro-monarchy document and, in a cabinet reshuffle, handing Arrese the humiliation of the very minor portfolio of Minister of Housing.

+His aim was to create a class of home owners, leaving renting and delayed owning as an exception.

 By 1960 Arrese had disappeared from any governmental role.

 Disillusioned by the development of post-war Spain he made a speech in 1958 on the anniversary of the death of José Antonio Primo de Rivera in which he stated "you [Primo de Rivera] cannot be satisfied with this mediocre, sensual life".
 He left his role as Minister of Housing in 1960 after being refused an increase in departmental social housing budget.
 He retired from public life, eventually settling in Corella where he died in 1986.